estebanmunchjones2019/isidoro/README.md

 List of improvements that could be done:

-* Make it responsive for mobile devices, but there's is the email provider limitation about this matter.
+* Make it responsive for mobile devices, but there's an email provider limitation about this matter.